decentralized-identity/sidetree/docs/implementation.md

 # CAS REST API Interface
 The CAS (content addressable storage) REST API interface aims to abstract the underlying Sidetree storage away from the main protocol logic.
 This allows the CAS to be updated or even replaced if needed without affecting the core protocol logic.
 Conversely, the interface also allows the protocol logic to be implemented in an entirely different language while interfacing with the same CAS.

+All hashes used in the API are Base58 encoded multihash.

 ## Response HTTP status codes

 | HTTP status code | Description                              |